d-floe/quartz/content/art/color-precision.md

 If you have not installed [DisplayCAL](https://displaycal.net/), make sure to do so and any required drivers.
 You may need to look up how to set it up to work with your colorimeter, setup differs wildly depending on the colorimeter you use.

-### Getting started
+### Getting Started

 1. Start off by plugging your colorimeter into your PC.
 Make sure it connects directly to the computer instead of a USB hub or secondary device.
 2. Start DisplayCAL and make sure your colorimeter is detected, and you have the correct monitor selected.
-You might need to experiment with which “Mode” works best for you, but don't worry if you only have one option.
+You might need to experiment with which "Mode" works best for you, but don't worry if you only have one option.

 ![[color-precision-10.png]]